Building Volunteer Projects Abroad

 International Building Projects Abroad

-Our building projects really allow volunteers to be immersed in the host community.
+Our Building Projects allow volunteers to be fully immersed in the host community.
 Volunteers work with locals to make sure these projects get completed and match the needs of the people they’re benefitting.
 You may find that the way you’re used to working on building projects back home can be very different from this experience; the materials used are often a bit more simple and there can be limited tools for construction.
 Additionally, work schedules are not always the same as you might imagine them to be in North America, so get ready to test your cross-cultural knowledge!

 Group Building Projects for High School Students